testmonitor/slack-client/README.md

 }
 ```

-The new token will be valid again for the next hour.
+The new token will be valid again for the next twelve hours.

 ## Examples